MarosLodnipeguh/GUI-java-applications/GUI Project 4 - Snake/README.md

-# a java GUI Snake game
+# a Java GUI Snake game
 - player controls snake with keyboard (WASD)
 - scoreboard of best runs, saved in a local .bin file
 - GUI made using Swing Library